-A Lot of these guides can also be applied to any kind of linux system and not just the Pi so if you’re looking to learn Linux then these should hopefully come in handy.
+A Lot of these guides can also be applied to any Linux system and not just the Pi so if you’re looking to learn Linux then these should hopefully come in handy.

-We’re constantly adding more guides to this page so be sure to check back in the future.
+We’re continually adding more guides to this page so be sure to check back in the future.

 We hope these guides will help you understand and learn a lot more about the concepts of Linux, networking, programming and the Raspberry Pi itself.